 With its more than 700,000 acres of wilderness, Yosemite could be a refuge for mountain lions.
 In order to protect the park’s Puma concolor population, though, scientists need to answer key questions about the species’ status: How many mountain lions live in Yosemite, and which parts of the park do they use?

-Partnering with California Department of Fish and Wildlife; Oregon State University; University of California, Davis; Integral Ecology Research Center; and Rogue Detection Teams.
+Project partners: Yosemite National Park; California Department of Fish and Wildlife; Oregon State University; University of California, Davis; Integral Ecology Research Center; and Rogue Detection Teams.